Orbit dissimilarity criteria in meteor showers: a comparative review

 Statistics is a valuable tool for analyzing some problems, such as the probability of two similar orbits \citep{Pauls_Gladman_2005} or how to create a set of meteors that is both free of showers and statistically compatible with the actual set of meteors studied \citep{Jopek_Bronikowska_2017}.
 Using these results, it would be very interesting to evaluate the reliability of the D-criteria listed here.

 A statistical analysis \citep{Pena-Asensio_Sanchez-Lozano_2024} was recently performed on the $D_{SH}$, $D_D$, $D_H$ and $\rho_2$ \citep[one of the D-functions developed by][]{Kholshevnikov_al_2016}, as well as a set of distance metrics, generally used with machine learning algorithms.
 The analysis uses the CAMS database to compare meteor clusters obtained thanks to the various methods tested with meteor showers from the IAU.
 Ranking of the methods are then provided following several statistical analysis.
 The paper concludes with a general appreciation of each method.
 In this analysis, the $D_{SH}$ does not perform worse than the other D-criteria, although $\rho_2$ performs even better. $D_D$ is considered the least accurate of all D-criteria.
 It should be noted however that the distance metrics performed better in most areas than the D-criteria tested.
-The authors therefore recommend using distance metrics above using D-criteria (personal correspondence with the author).
+The authors therefore recommend using distance metrics above using D-criteria (personal correspondence with the corresponding author).